 Player Feedback - Post Tryouts

-As per our Tryout Selection Policy and information shared, with over 1000+ players trying out, it does not allow us to provide specific individual feedback to all participants.
+As per our Tryout Selection Policy and information shared, with the high number of players trying out, it does not allow us to provide specific individual feedback to all participants.

 Below are the recommended next steps if your child has been successful or unsuccessful in making a team.